 - School Specific Publication or Culminating Campus Event

 Youth Speaks School Residencies are available during the school day and in the after-school hours at selected sites throughout the Bay Area.
-Applications for a residency at your school site for the 2014-15 school year are available by filling the form below.
-Deadline for submissions to be considered as a residency site for 2014-15 is April 15, 2014.
-Notifications will be made in May 2014.
+Applications for a residency at your school site for the 2015-16 school year are available by filling the form below.
+Deadline for submissions to be considered as a residency site for 2015-16 is April 30, 2015.
+Notifications will be made in late May 2015.

-In the 2014-15 academic year, Youth Speaks is offering five year-long residencies at designated public high schools in Oakland and San Francisco.
-These workshops are meant to both compliment academic rigor and encourage artistic creativity.
+In the 2015-16 academic year, Youth Speaks is offering five year-long residencies at designated public high schools in Oakland and San Francisco.
+These workshops are meant to both complement academic rigor and encourage artistic creativity.